XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/reliable-transaction-submission.md

 }
 ```

-In this example the last validated ledger sequence number is 10268596 (found under `result.state.validated_ledger` in the response).
+In this example the last validated ledger index is 10268596 (found under `result.state.validated_ledger` in the response).
 Note also this example indicates a gap in ledger history.
 The server used here would not be able to provide information about the transactions applied during that gap (ledgers 10256383 through 10256411).
 If configured to do so, the server eventually retrieves that part of the ledger history.

 #### Construct the Transaction